arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 end
 ```

-What could `capybara` could do to avoid using `at_exit` directly ?
+What could `capybara` do to avoid using `at_exit` directly ?
 Perhaps a better way
-would be to keep this kind of code dependent of test suite used underneath and
+would be to keep this kind of code dependent on test suite used underneath and
 specify the hook via different gems such as `capybara-minitest`, `capybara-rspec`
 etc. It is now possible in some major frameworks:

 * in `minitest` you can use `Minitest.after_run`. currently it uses `at_exit` but you do not
-need to worry if they ever decide to the internal implementation to simply execute it manually
+need to worry if they ever decide to change the internal implementation to simply execute it manually
 at the end of `minitest` binary.
 And it states your intention more explicitly.
 * in `rspec` you can use [`after(:suite)`](http://rubydoc.info/gems/rspec-core/RSpec/Core/Hooks)
 * [`cucumber` unfortunatelly recommends using `at_exit` directly](https://github.com/cucumber/cucumber/wiki/Hooks#global-hooks)